Avoiding High-Performing Employee Turnover is Half the Battle; The Other Half is Controlling Costs

 Seeking assistance with human resources may allow your company to control HR costs, such as payroll administration and employee benefits, while trying to stay compliant with regulatory demands.

 Among the five most-cited HR challenges in the 2018 Paychex Pulse of HR Survey, “Keeping up with laws and regulations” came in first place.
 Generally speaking, many SMBs don’t have in-house experts in the complicated and ever-changing world of laws and regulations.
 Noncompliance can lead to penalties regardless of whether the employer knew of the requirement.
-It is essential to stay current with rules, regulations, and changes in tax rates.
+It is essential to stay current with rules, regulations, and changes.

-Companies may also utilize professional employer organizations (PEOs) to act as their HR consultants.
+Companies may also utilize professional employer organizations (PEOs) to have access to HR consultants.
 In addition to increasing their potential to influence health care insurance pricing, strong PEOs can also be experts in current employment laws and compliance support, offering your company another layer of protection.

 The right HR service provider can help your business manage these functions so you can focus your efforts on more strategic priorities.